Vishnu Malla

-Vishnu Malla (Nepali: बिष्णु मल्ल) was a Malla dynasty king and the King of Patan.
+Vishnu Malla (𑐰𑐶𑐲𑑂𑐞𑐸 𑐩𑐮𑑂𑐮) was a Malla dynasty king and the King of Patan.
 He succeeded Yoga Prakash Malla and reigned from 1729 until his death in 1745.

 Ancestry

 Vishnu Malla traced his lineage from Srinivasa Malla.
 Srinivasa Malla had a daughter named Manimati.
 Manimati's children were Indra Malla, and Punyamati.
 Punyamati married Darasimha and they were the parents of Vishnu Malla.

 Reign

 He strengthened his political powers by marrying Chandralakshmi, daughter of Jagajjaya Malla, the King of Kantipur.
 Kantipur and Patan once jointly invaded Bhadgaon and occupied areas around Sanga which was later retaken with the help of Tanahun.
 It was during the time of Vishnu Malla that the Gorkha Kingdom and Tanahun started intervening in the politics of Kathmandu Valley and would end after being annexed by Prithvi Narayan Shah, the Gorkha king.

 Vishnu Malla built and renovated several religious monuments.
 He frequently donated generous grants to temples and guthis.